envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

  - Requisitions specified
  - Vendors

-The **ge** operator returns true if the left operand is greater than or equal to the right operand, otherwise it returns false.
+The **ge** operator returns True if the left operand is greater than or equal to the right operand, otherwise it returns False.
 This operator supports decimal, integer, and dates values.

 ``` json title="Example"
 https://api-demo.envi.net/odata/PurchaseOrders?$filter=lastUpdated ge YYYY-MM-DD